Depression & Mood Disorders

 Most clinicians will focus on behavioral approaches in addition to pharmacological and medication options as needed.
 However, Cognitive Behavioral Therapy (CBT) and Dialectical Behavioral Therapy (DBT) has been shown to be the most effective treatment.

 Antidepressants can be an effective intervention for treating symptoms of depression.
 The benefits of antidepressants stem from how they affect certain brain circuits and the neurotransmitters that pass along signals from one nerve cell to another.
 Some of these antidepressant medications work better for some people than others.

 For those struggling with bipolar disorder, mood stabilizers and antipsychotics can be used to even out highs and lows.
 While these medications work slowly, they are also sometimes used to treat individuals with more severe depression not diagnosed with bipolar disorder.

 While medications are commonly used, they’re not a “cure” for mood disorders and are used in conjunction with therapy, and other forms of treatment.

 When a young adult suffers from a mood disorder they may initially believe that they’re alone with their condition.
 In reality, this is far from the truth.
 There are thousands who struggle with the same feels of depression, mania, and despair.
-At Launch Centers, our personalized therapeutic support team helps provide a supportive space to overcome these challenges.
+At Launch Centers of Los Angeles, CA, our personalized therapeutic support team helps provide a safe space to overcome these challenges.
 Our distinguished team treats mood disorders and substance use disorder simultaneously for the best chance at success and recovery.
-Utilizing a blend of medication, psychotherapy, peer group counseling, family counseling, life skills training, and educational guidance, young adults who enter treatment will learn how to effectively manage their mood disorder and lead a happy, healthy life.
-We can help young adults re-enroll in school, maintain a steady job, regain confidence, and rebuild their sense of self worth.
+Using a blend of medication, psychotherapy, peer group counseling, family counseling, life skills training, and educational guidance, young adults who enter treatment will learn how to effectively manage their mood disorder and lead a happy, healthy life.
+Visit our admissions page today to take the next steps towards recovery.